Brazil economy surprisingly weak, adds to global fears

 Brazil's currency and domestic interest rates futures slid on expectations the government would resort to a weaker real and possibly even lower interest rates to prop up the economy.

-The Brazilian real fell to a 3-1/2-year low, down 1.4 percent by mid-afternoon to 2.125 per dollar.
-The stock market in Sao Paulo slid 1 percent.

-Interest rate futures also dropped across the board at the BM&F Bovespa exchange.
+The Brazilian real lost 0.6 percent by early afternoon to 2.11 per dollar, nearing a 3-1/2-year low.
+Interest rate futures dropped across the board at the BM&F Bovespa exchange.
 The contract maturing in January 2014, one of the most traded, dropped 12 basis points to 7.19 percent.

 Despite the slow growth, many aspects of Brazil's economy still seem healthy compared to much of the developed world.
 Unemployment remains near a record low of 5.3 percent, government finances are in good shape, and Rousseff is popular as many voters believe the economy will eventually improve.

-However, some problems may take years to sort out.
-The growth of the past decade has left Brazil's infrastructure straining to keep up, and cash crops often rot while trucks wait in lines to get into overcrowded ports.
-Companies struggle to find qualified workers due to poor quality schools.
+However, some of the problems may take years to sort out.
+The growth of the past decade has left Brazil's infrastructure straining to keep up, while companies struggle to find qualified workers due to poor quality schools.

 CLIMATE OF UNCERTAINTY